 Advancing Ecological Forestry in Nova Scotia

-The Family Forest Network envisions a time when the long-term ecological health of Nova Scotia’s woodlands is the foremost concern of landowners, forest service providers, wood products firms and government.
+The FFN envisions a time when the long-term ecological health and biodiversity of Nova Scotia’s woodlands are recognized by all as the foundation for truly sustainable forest management, now and into the future.

 The Project